The most beautiful and famous black sand beach on Maui is Honokalani; a tropical oasis located in Waianapanapa State Park along the Road to Hana.

 Google Maps or most navigation apps will deliver you directly to the parking area.
 From here, it is a short walk to the black sand beach.

-*As of April 19, 2021 reservations are required for non-Hawaii residents to visit AND park at Waiʻānapanapa State Park.*
+*As of April 2021, reservations have been required for non-Hawaii residents to visit AND park at Waiʻānapanapa State Park.*

 The two ways to visit Black Sand Beach are with a tour company who will already have permits ready, or by booking your reservation in advance.
 You can book your reservation on the Go Waiʻānapanapa website.